-Ratio No. 7 ("Gross Change in Surplus") was exceptional in 2013 and 2016, due to the extraordinary dividends of \$ 1.3 million and \$ 2.0 million, respectively, paid to the parent company, GC-WI.
+Ratio No. 7 ("Gross Change in Surplus") was exceptional in 2013 and 2016, while Ratio No. 8, "Change in Adjusted Policyholders' Surplus, was exceptional in 2013 only.
+In 2013 and 2016, UnigardInd paid to the parent company, UnigardIns, extraordinary dividends of \$ 2.3 million and \$5.0 million, respectively, which had a major impact on these ratios.

 Ratio No. 9 ("Liabilities to Liquid Assets") measures the company's ability to meet financial demands.
-This ratio was considered exceptional in the years 2013, 2014, and 2015.
-The primary reasons for the exceptional results were the decreasing premium volume, the adverse prior year development, and seasonal fluctuations related to administration of the federal crop business, which can periodically create large receivables that are not counted as liquid assets under this ratio.
-In 2016 and thereafter, SPilot did not retain any pooled business and therefore did not have the seasonal impact.
+This ratio was considered exceptional in the years 2013, 2014 and 2016.
+The primary reasons for the exceptional results were the decreasing premium volume, the adverse prior-year development, and seasonal fluctuations related to administration of the federal crop business, which can periodically create large receivables that are not counted as liquid assets under this ratio.
+In 2016 and thereafter, UnigardInd did not retain any pooled business and therefore did not have the seasonal impact